euranova/shacl-compliance/README.md

 ![](SHACL_compliance_model.png?raw=true)

+## Demo

+A light demo with a number of saved requests is available at https://rune-278710.ew.r.appspot.com/save/compliance.

 ## Preprocessing module

 This module is designed to be executed upon each creation/update of a policy, therefore it does not put heavy constraints on performance.